Ameneh-KM/OrangeHRM-Tests/README.md

 # OrangeHRM-Tests
-The purpose is to validate and verify the quality of OrangeHRM System web site byexecuting different levels of software testing.
+The purpose is to validate and verify the quality of OrangeHRM System web site by executing different levels of software testing.